vishalbelsare/pmpp/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Added missing fields to DESCRIPTION file: URL and BugReports
+* Added reference about the method in the Description field, as requested

 ## Test environments
 * local OS X install, R 3.5.1